-Virtual Assistants may be engaged on a part-time or full-time basis and often get paid by the hour, week, month or per project, depending upon their employer.
+Virtual Assistants may be engaged on a part-time or full-time basis and often receive payment by the hour, week, month, or per project, depending upon their employer.

 |Types of Virtual Assistant Jobs||Virtual Assistant Rates per Hour||Specific Job Salary Ranges per Year|

 |General Virtual Assistant||$8 to $12||$6,240 to $31,200|